passionatelogic/aws-amplify-docs-extractor/README.md

   Orchestrates the entire workflow: fetches the latest docs, runs all processing scripts for every platform, and generates comprehensive API reference docs.
 Ensures proper directory structure matching the original docs site.

 - **scripts/extract-docs.js**
   Extracts platform-specific and shared content from all Amplify documentation `.mdx` files, converts them to Markdown, and outputs them to the appropriate platform directory.
 Handles platform-specific content filters and properly processes special components.

-- **scripts/flatten-single-index-folders.js**
-  Flattens the documentation structure by replacing any folder that contains only a single `index.md` file and no subfolders with a single `.md` file at the parent level.
-Updates all internal links to maintain navigation integrity.
+Now preserves general (all-platform) content from overview pages while still generating proper navigation structure.

 - **scripts/add-breadcrumbs.js**
   Adds a breadcrumb trail to the top of every Markdown file, reflecting the file's full path and context within the documentation.
 Ensures navigation is intuitive and consistent.